ABDELLAH-H2/cats/README.md

 This project is a cat gallery web application that allows users to:
 - Browse and search for cats by name or tags
-- Register and login with secure authentication
+- Register and login with secure JWT authentication
 - Add, edit, and delete cat entries (authenticated users only)
 - Add cats to a shopping cart (authenticated users only)